 1: Information gathering

-After we’ve established that you may have a case (which we can do during your Free First Advice call), we’ll talk you through your situation.
+After we’ve established that you may have a case (which we can do during your Free Initial Assessment call), we’ll talk you through your situation.
 This will include taking details of what happened, as well as the suffering and distress that you’ve experienced.
 Naturally this may be difficult for you, but this is an indispensable part of the process because we’ll want to work hard in putting forward the strongest case for you as possible.

 We’ll also ask you about any previous health issues, so we can better assess the extent that your situation could have been avoided if you’d received a reasonable standard of healthcare in the first place.